Spanish Armada: Elizabethan period

+If the expedition succeeded, it would end English support for the Dutch and English attacks on Spanish ships and colonies.
+Philip was supported by Pope Sixtus V, who treated the invasion as a crusade, with the promise of a subsidy should the Armada make land.
+(Note: ...the widespread suffering and irritation caused by the religious wars Elizabeth fomented, and the indignation caused by her religious persecution, and the execution of Mary Stuart, caused Catholics everywhere to sympathize with Spain and to regard the Armada as a crusade against the most dangerous enemy of the faith", and "Pope Sixtus V agreed to renew the excommunication of the Queen, and to grant a large subsidy to the Armada but, given the time needed for preparation and actual sailing of the fleet, would give nothing until the expedition should land in England.
+In this way, he eventually was saved the million crowns, and did not take any proceedings against the heretic queen.")
+Substantial support for the invasion was also expected from English Catholics, including wealthy and influential aristocrats and traders.

-A raid on Cádiz, led by privateer Francis Drake in April 1587, had captured or destroyed about 30 ships and great quantities of supplies, setting preparations back by a year.
-There is also evidence that a letter from Elizabeth's security chief and spymaster, Sir Francis Walsingham, to her ambassador in Constantinople, William Harborne, sought to initiate Ottoman Empire fleet manoeuvres to harass the Spaniards, but there is no evidence for the success of that plan.
+A raid on Cádiz, led by privateer Francis Drake in April 1587, captured or destroyed about 30 ships and great quantities of supplies, setting preparations back by a year.
+Elizabeth's security chief and spymaster, Sir Francis Walsingham, urged her ambassador to the Ottoman Empire, William Harborne, to get the Ottomans to distract the Spaniards with fleet manoeuvres, but there is no evidence for the success of that plan.

-The Duke of Parma was initially consulted by Philip II in 1583.
-Parma stressed that three conditions would need to be met to achieve success; absolute secrecy, secure possession and defense of the Dutch provinces, and keep the French from interfering either with a peace agreement or by sowing division between the Catholic League and the Huguenots.
+Parma was initially consulted by Philip II in 1583.
+Parma stressed that three conditions would need to be met to achieve success; absolute secrecy, secure possession and defence of the Dutch provinces, and keep the French from interfering either with a peace agreement or by sowing division between the Catholic League and the Huguenots.
 Secrecy could not be maintained which made the enterprise vastly more complicated.
 Philip ultimately combined Parma's plan with that of Santa Cruz, initially entertaining a triple attack, starting with a diversionary raid on Scotland, while the main armada would capture either the Isle of Wight or Southampton to establish a safe anchorage in The Solent.
 Parma would then follow with a large army from the Low Countries crossing the English Channel.

-The appointed commander of the naval forces of the armada was the highly experienced Marquis of Santa Cruz while Parma would be in command of the invasion forces.
-Unfortunately, Santa Cruz died in February 1588 and the Duke of Medina Sidonia, a high-born courtier, took his place.
+The highly experienced Santa Cruz was appointed commander of the naval force, while Parma would command the invasion force.
+Unfortunately, Santa Cruz died in February 1588.
+He was replaced by the Duke of Medina Sidonia.
 While a competent soldier and distinguished administrator, Medina Sidonia had no naval experience.
 He wrote to Philip expressing grave doubts about the planned campaign, but his message was prevented from reaching the King by courtiers on the grounds that God would ensure the armada's success.